 Safi’Jiva Awakened Weapons

-The MHW saw a massive shift with the release of Safi’Jiva.
+MHW saw a massive shift with the release of Safi’Jiva.
 This event monster functions somewhat like Kulve Tarroth — in that it’s only available in-game for limited times.
-Also like Kulve Tarroth, the Safi’Jiva weapons are more-or-less best in their respective classes at the moment.
-That’s because they’re incredibly customizable.
+Also like Kulve Taroth, the Safi’Jiva weapons are more-or-less best in their respective classes at the moment.
+At the very least they directly compete with the Raging Brachydios options and offer more flexibility.
+That’s because they’re incredibly customizable!
 You can pump them for raw damage, sharpness, affinity, and a helluva lot more.
 Check out our full Awakened Weapons guide for complete details.
 And look here for our skill recommendations.

 If you have an Awakened Weapon with the right elements and skills for you, or the Dracolite necessary to upgrade them, you’re probably set!
 The following non-event weapons are for those that can’t get the right skills to roll, haven’t had time to farm Safi’Jiva, or are simply waiting for the next event to roll around.

-Speaking of events: you can see when the Safi’Jiva Siege will roll around next.
+Speaking of events: you can usually see when the Safi’Jiva Siege will roll around next.
 Just head to the official MHW event calendar for consoles right here.
-Safi’Jiva is currently not available on the PC version of the game at all.
-However, it probably won’t be long.
 Steam players can find their own event calendar at this link instead.

 Raging Brachydios just had to come and blow a whole through the meta.
 Now the boxing lizard’s weapons are pretty much the best non-event items across the board!
 And they’re available for every single weapon type.
 If you have access to the Guiding Lands, and can brave the better Brachydios, it’s time to get farming for Immortal Reactors.
 Otherwise we have a few other options below!